Flag desecration: Turkey

-Under the 1983 Turkish flag law, burning the flag is strictly forbidden, punishable by a prison sentence of three years.
+Under the 1983 Turkish flag law, burning the flag of any nation in the world (including Turkey itself) is strictly forbidden, resulting in a prison sentence of three years.
 Displaying or pulling a torn or discolored flag to flagpole is also illegal.
-Taking down the flag is prohibited and punishable by a prison sentence of eighteen years.
+Taking down the flag is a crime, which is punishable by a prison sentence of 18 years.

 Ukraine

-In Ukraine, desecration of national symbols, including the national flag, is a crime punishable by up to three years in jail.
+In Ukraine, the desecration of national symbols, including the national flag, is a crime punishable by up to one year of imprisonment.

+United Arab Emirates

+In the United Arab Emirates, publicly insulting or desecrating the flag of the United Arab Emirates, as well as the flags of its seven emirates, the Gulf Cooperation Council or any foreign country is illegal and punishable by between ten and 25 years in prison and a fine of no less than 500,000 Emirati dirhams.

 United Kingdom

 The law of England and Wales and the law of Scotland have no specific concept of "flag desecration".
+Flag desecration is not illegal in the United Kingdom.

 In May 1998, in a protest by 2,000 former prisoners of war, a Burma Railway veteran torched the Rising Sun banner before both Emperor Akihito and Queen Elizabeth.
 Police were persuaded by the crowd not to arrest him.
 A year later, two "committed socialists" threw a burning British flag in the direction of the Queen's motor vehicle.
 They were arrested for a breach of the peace offence, subsequently pleaded guilty and were fined a total of £450.
 In 2001 at RAF Feltwell, home of United States Air Force's 5th Space Surveillance Squadron, a protester desecrated a U.S. flag with the words "Stop Star Wars" before stepping in front of a vehicle and stomping on the flag.
-Her conviction under S5 Public Order Act 1986 was overturned as incompatible with Article 10 of the European Convention on Human Rights.
+On appeal by case stated the Administrative Court found that her conviction for "using threatening, abusive and insulting words or behaviour likely to cause harassment, alarm or distress" contrary to section 5 of the Public Order Act 1986 was overturned as incompatible with Article 10 of the European Convention on Human Rights.